Last updated: April 2026 |

 - No mention of shipping restrictions or state laws.

-- Extremely low prices that suggest unknown sourcing.
+- Unusually low prices suggesting unknown sourcing.

 16. Frequently Asked Questions

-What’s the most legal self-defense keychain I can carry anywhere?
+What is the most legal self-defense keychain I can carry anywhere?

 Are cat ear keychains legal?